-GE Appliances Website

-www.GEAppliances.com

-Have a question or need assistance with your appliance?
+GE Appliances Website ge.com Have a question or need assistance with your appliance?
 Try the GE Appliances Website 24 hours a day, any day of the year!
-For greater convenience and faster service, you can now download Owner's Manuals, or even order parts and catalogs on-line.
-You can also "Ask Our Team of ExpertsTM your questions, and so much more...

-Real Life Design Studio
+For greater convenience and faster service, you can now download Owner's Manuals, order parts, catalogs, or even schedule service on-line.
+You can also "Ask Our Team of ExpertsTM" your questions, and so much more Schedule Service ge.com 800.GE.CARES (800.432.2737) Expert GE repair service is only one step away from your door.
+Get on-line and schedule your service at your convenience 24 hours any day of the year!
+Or call 800.GE.CARES (800.432.2737) during normal business hours.
+Real Life Design Studio ge.com 800.TDD.GEAC (800.833.4322) GE supports the Universal Design concept-products, services and environments that can be used by people of all ages, sizes and capabilities.

-www.GEAppliances.com

-800.TDD.GEAC (800.833.4322) GE supports the Universal Design concept-products, services and environments that can be used by people of all ages, sizes and capabilities.
 We recognize the need to design for a wide range of physical and mental abilities and impairments.
 For details of GE's Universal Design applications, including kitchen design ideas for people with disabilities, check out our Website today.
 For the hearing impaired, please call 800.TDD.GEAC (800.833.4322).
+Extended Warranties ge.com 800.626.2224 Purchase a GE extended warranty and learn about special discounts that are available while your warranty is still in effect.
+You can purchase it on-line anytime, or call 800.626.2224 during normal business hours.
+GE Consumer Home Services will still be there after your warranty expires.

-Accessories
+Parts and Accessories

-www.GEAppliances.com 800.626.2002 A replacement turntable (WB49X10010) or turntable support ring (WB06X10418) is available at extra cost from our Parts Center and can be sent directly to your home (VISA, MasterCard and Discover cards are accepted).
+ge.com 800.626.2002 Individuals qualified to service their own appliances can have parts or accessories sent directly to their home.
+(VISA, MasterCard and Discover cards are accepted.)

 Order on-line today, 24 hours every day or by phone at 800.626.2002 during normal business hours.
+Instructions contained in this manual cover procedures to be performed by any user.
+Other servicing generally should be referred to qualified service personnel.
+Caution must be exercised, since improper servicing may cause unsafe operation.